-An HGSF programme can establish additional targeting criteria among smallholder farmers to promote specific objectives by focussing, for example, on:
+An HGSF programme can establish additional targeting criteria among smallholder farmers to promote specific objectives by focusing, for example, on:

-- farmers producing food of particular interest to the programme, e.g. eggs or plant protein, orange-flesh sweet potatoes, leafy greens; - female farmers (see more details in section on gender considerations below); - farmers producing organic and agro-ecological food to support forms of agricultural production that ensure environmental sustainability, while also providing healthy food that is free from pesticides.
+- farmers producing food of particular interest to the programme, e.g. eggs or plant protein, orange-flesh sweet potatoes, leafy greens; - female farmers (see more details in section 3.5 on gender considerations); - farmers producing food from organic and agroecological systems to support forms of agricultural production that ensure environmental sustainability, while also providing healthy food that is free from pesticides.